jbuchbinder/jbuchbinder.github.com/source/_posts/2015-05-26-mad-men-severance-misleading-expectations.md

 *Something* is off about this situation, even though we're not initially aware of exactly what it is.
 The framing, so far, has been relatively intimate and close, although the shots have been getting wider.

-We jump cut to a medium-wide shot, with the two characters occupying the same positions on the horizontal thirds.
+We jump cut to a medium-wide shot, with the two characters occupying the same positions on the vertical thirds.

 ![madmen708-0021](/images/2015/05/madmen708-0021.jpg)